decentralized-identity/credential-manifest/spec/spec.md

 ## Overview

-The following representative sequence of steps contextualize the top-level objects described in this specification:
+The following representative sequence contextualizes the top-level objects described in this specification:

 ```mermaid
 sequenceDiagram